Raziel7893/WindowsGSM.REM/README.md

 ### Notes
 - Please start the server once, then look into serverfiles\RemSurvival\Saved\Config\WindowsServer\ServerConfig.ini for your serversettings.
 - ServerName and ServerPassword are highly recommended to be changed
+- Thought about generating the file with the plugin, but for early access games that can be bad, as in that case new options are ignored.

 ### WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/